 At the very top of the range, most smart indoor trainers cost around a thousand dollars and more.
 But if you are a beginner at indoor bike training, you can get started with something a whole lot cheaper.
 In this post we describe the different types of indoor bike trainers available, and list 5 of the best budget indoor bike trainers.
 The trainers in this post range from less than $100, to around $500.
-(The very best of these is a SMART indoor trainer that is on sale with its price SLASHED right now.)
+The very best of the trainers in this post is this impressive SMART indoor trainer.
+However, we also have plenty of budget options.
 We also recommend some essential accessories to make your indoor bike training experience more comfortable.

 Chart Comparing 5 of the Best Budget Indoor Bike Trainers

 |Serious cyclists who want a premium SMART trainer that is super quiet and comes with access to awesome apps via Bluetooth Smart and ANT+ FE-C||Electronic resistance.
 Fits 22 inch to 29 inch wheels||Realistic cycling feeling; engages your core; easy on your knees because it moves; you can link it to inspirational, fun apps with Bluetooth or ANT+; automatically adjusts resistance to simulate ride conditions; unconditional lifetime warranty on the frame; also compatible with Garmin||Usually around $550; on sale for $407; click here for exact price on Amazon Right Now|